 Myth #2: Birth classes + plans aren't necessary with C-sections

 Every mother deserves to have her best birth.
 Part of having an awesome birth experience is taking a birth class that will empower you to give birth in awareness and confidence.
-A specially-designed c-section birth class, like Motherly’s online C-section class will give you these tools, so you can look back at your birth experience with joy.
+The Becoming Mama™ Online Birth Class™ Online Birth Class covers C-sections and gives you these tools, so you can look back at your birth experience with joy.

 Myth #3: C-sections aren't a big deal